alexmazzucca/html5-kindling/README.md

 # Kindling v2.0

 This project is based on Kindling ([https://github.com/alexmazzucca/kindling/](https://github.com/alexmazzucca/kindling)): a starting point for static website, WordPress and email development.
 The following instructions assume a basic knowledge of npm and gulp.js

+## Setup

 **Please follow the following instructions to properly set up your project:**

-  1. In the terminal go to the root folder of your new project
+  1. In the terminal, go to the root folder of your new project
   2. Download required node modules by running `npm i`
-  3. Run `gulp setup` or use the VSCode build task called 'Setup' to begin
+  3. Run `gulp setup` or use the VSCode build task called 'Setup' to begin (⇧⌘B).

-## Setup

 ### `gulp setup`

-<b>Run this command first.</b> This command will copy appropriate files from [kindling/setup](/setup) to the [kindling/src](/src) and [kindling/dist](/dist) directories.
-Please note, this task will become disabled after it is executed for the first time.
-'Setup' will also no longer appear as a build task in VSCode.
+This command will lead you through a series of prompts which will help you set up your new project appropriately.
+If you'd like to change a setting after the setup process has been completed, you can edit the `settings.json` file located in the root of your project's directory.

+This command will also create appropriate starter files depending on the project type that you select.
+These files will be moved to [kindling/src](/src) and [kindling/dist](/dist) directories where appropriate.

 **A note about working with email projects:**

-During the setup process, you can specify an absolute path for images by providing a Development URL when prompted.
+During the setup process, you can specify an absolute path for images by specifying a Development URL.
 This will update all image paths in your compiled HTML automatically when the project is built.
 For example, by specifying `'http://yoursite.com/'` as the URL, image source attributes will change from `src="img/spacer.gif"` to `src="http://yoursite.com/img/spacer.gif"`.

-## Gulp Tasks
+## Build Tasks

-Once the setup process is complete, the following tasks will be enabled (see below).
-These tasks can be run via CLI or as VSCode build tasks (Command + Shift + B).
+Once the setup process is complete, the following tasks will be enabled.
+These tasks can be run via CLI or via the VSCode build tasks menu.

 ### `gulp build`*